seanfisk/mastering-eos/manual/intro.rst

 Note the following rules when creating a new password:

 * Your password must be at least 7 characters.
-* Yoru password must not be based on a dictionary word.
+* Your password must not be based on a dictionary word.
 * Your password should not be all numbers.
 The system will accept such a password, but it is incredibly insecure.
 Additionally, the system will often prevent login with such a password.

 Please take the time to memorize your password!
 Password resets are available by contacting |the-sysadmin|_, but it often takes a day to get to it.
 Professors are also able to reset passwords via an SSH reset mechanism, though some are unaware of this mechanism.